 Rigorous quality assurance (QA) processes are crucial for every contact center.
 To maintain high-quality services, you need to evaluate agents based on the quality of their work and provide regular feedback.
 However, this would require you to hire multilingual QA agents.
 Otherwise, you won’t be able to thoroughly monitor and assess agents’ performance.

 Although a costly move, this would boost your organization’s competence and allow you to build a positive reputation among potential clients.

-As a multilingual call center, Open Access BPO has diversity and inclusion integrated in our corporate culture, enabling us to manage our productive multicultural workforce while we provide a safe space for each our employees.
+As a multilingual call center, Open Access BPO has diversity and inclusion integrated in our corporate culture, enabling us to manage our productive multicultural workforce while we provide a safe space and equal opportunities for all our employees.
 Reach out to us and our business development team if you’re in need of a trusted multilingual expert manning your customer support.